cryscan/web-rwkv/README.md

 - "thread 'main' panicked at 'called `Result::unwrap()` on an `Err` value: HeaderTooLarge'"

   Your model is broken, mainly because you cloned the repo but did not set up git-lfs.Please download the model manually and overwrite that one in `assets/models`.

-- "thread 'main' panicked at 'wgpu error: Validation Error"

-  It's most likely that you are using the D3D backend.
-  Please use Vulkan backend instead.

 - "thread 'main' panicked at 'Error in Queue::submit: parent device is lost'"